tylertitsworth/5th-age-srd/Classes/Paladin.md

 Choose two cleric spells instead of one.

+#### Blessed Smite

-**Blessed Smite (Smite Power):** On a hit, choose a nearby ally.
+On a hit, choose a nearby ally.
 That ally gains a bonus to their next attack roll equal to your Wisdom or Charisma modifier (whichever is higher).

-#### Adventurer Feat
+##### Adventurer Feat

 Gain a bonus equal to your Wisdom or Charisma modifier to the Smite attack roll.